LSSTDESC/Twinkles/doc/Setup/Getting_started_on_your_laptop.rst

    conda update conda

-The following commands will download and activate the current release versions of the LSST Science Pipelines in a new Conda environment named "lsst":
+The following commands will download and activate the current release versions of the LSST Science Pipelines in a new Conda environment named "lsst".
+At various times they need to to type `y`, so unfortunately you cannot leave them too long.
+They each take a few minutes, except for the `conda install`, which takes a bit longer.

 .. code-block:: bash

    conda config --add channels http://conda.lsst.codes/stack
+   conda create --name lsst python=2

+You are now ready to install the `lsst` software.
+If you are a C-shell user, the `source activate` command below will not work, as that script only supports `bash` and `zsh`.
+A workaround is to switch to a `bash` shell at this point, and then stay in that bash shell to do the other two commands below.

-   conda create --name lsst python=2 source ${HOME}/miniconda2/bin/activate lsst conda install lsst-distrib lsst-sims source eups-setups.sh
+   source ${HOME}/miniconda2/bin/activate lsst
+   conda install lsst-distrib lsst-sims source eups-setups.sh

-You are now set up to use the DM Stack in the current shell.
+You should now be set up to use the DM Stack in the current `bash` shell.

 Set Up Environment to Use LSST Code
 -----------------------------------